SakuraMochiii/BootcompleteSelf/README.md

 # BootcompleteSelf

-An normal Android demo receive android.intent.action.BOOT_COMPLETED, automatically start up at boot.
+This demo receives android.intent.action.BOOT_COMPLETED, which automatically starts up at boot.